TheOdinProject/curriculum/nodeJS/apis/project_blog_api.md

 <div class="lesson-content__panel" markdown="1">

-1. How you structure this project is up to you.
-Some people prefer separate GitHub repos for each of the three apps you will make, to keep them and their commit histories separate.
-Some people prefer a monorepo, with each app in their own directory within the same single repo.
+1. You should set up your project as a mono repository where each of the three apps has its folder inside a single GitHub repository.
 1. Begin by designing your back end models and schemas.
 How you design it is up to you, but you might want to think through a few things:
    - Your blog should have posts and comments, so think about the fields you are going to want to include for each of those.
    - Are you going to require users to leave a username or email with their comments?